 Major renovations include:

-- work that needs approval under other laws (for example, council approval)
+- Work that needs approval under other laws (for example, council approval).

-If you’re a tenant, you should write to your landlord to ask them before you make any changes.
+If you’re a tenant, you should write to your landlord to ask for permission before you make any changes.
 The landlord cannot unreasonably reject requests for cosmetic or minor renovations.

-If the landlord agrees to the change, they must follow the strata approval process that is listed above, on the tenant’s behalf.
+If the landlord agrees to the renovation, they must follow the strata approval process above, on the tenant’s behalf.

 Renovations and common property